-Online inductee training makes up the majority of an LMS.
+Online induction training makes up the majority of an LMS.
 Many businesses still need a more blended learning approach that incorporates system-led and on-the-job training.
 A great induction system will be able to:-

 - Track both online training and online registrations for in-person training,

 - Send email and SMS reminders,

 - Store on-the-job training reports and more…